 This implies a shift in people’s communications habits and knowledge sharing behaviors, as cultures won’t perform well if employees can’t translate these patterns to their specific day-to-day work.
 Digital transformation technology and employee experience and behavior should be viewed as two sides of the same coin.

 Agustin of Change Champions Consulting: “Constant change is becoming the new normal, and the role of IT is to evangelize and enable a more collaborative digital workplace.
 If you look at change management from a purely tech perspective, you will fail to realize the full benefit of your investment.
 This requires a structured and strategic approach that encourages people to adopt digital capabilities at their own comfort level.
 Don’t underestimate the size of the change – break down your training and communications into manageable pieces.”

 Investment in a platform or a toolset is not a strategy.
 Shifting to a digital workplace is more than just giving employees the latest and greatest technologies.
 It’s about creating capabilities that drive outcomes.
 Identifying digital champions who are not only receptive to change but who can positively influence their colleagues will make a world of difference.

-We communicate and interact with company news and information differently than just a few years ago.
-Whether this is driven by compressed business cycles, digital disruption, generational shifts or all three is beside the point.
-Senior management, IT leaders and internal communication teams need to come together to create a truly collaborative environment that welcomes the new culture of work.
+We communicate and interact with company news and information differently than we did even just a few years ago.
+Whether this is driven by compressed business cycles, digital disruption, generational shifts or all three––senior management, IT leaders and internal communication teams need to come together to create a truly collaborative environment that welcomes the new culture of work.